×

 When we asked expats what advice they would give a foreigner before buying a property in Belize, they said...

 "Yes, foreigners are allowed to own property in Belize.
 The government of Belize has established a legal framework that allows foreign nationals to purchase and own real estate in the country.
 Foreigners can purchase property in their own name, or through a Belizean corporation.
-The process of purchasing property in Belize is relatively straightforward and can be completed in a relatively short period of time," explained one person living in Belize.
+The process of purchasing property in Belize is relatively straightforward and can be completed in a relatively short period of time," remarked one foreigner who made the move to Belize.

 What appliances are typically included in a rental?